TomasGutierrezO/TomasGutierrezO/README.md

 - 🔍 Pentesting

 ## Current Focus
 I'm dedicated to expanding my knowledge in cybersecurity, with a particular emphasis on ethical hacking.
-I'm always eager to collaborate on innovative projects that challenge and enhance my skills in these areas.
+I'm always eager to collaborate on projects that challenge and enhance my skills in these areas.

 ## Contact Information
 - 📧 Email: tgutierrezorozco@gmail.com